IBM/blockchain-network-on-kubernetes/README.md

 * Install [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.

-* Install the container service plugin using the following command.
+* Install the kubernetes service plugin using the following command.
   ```
   bx plugin install container-service -r Bluemix
   ```